khrome/Midas.js/Docs/Midas.INIParser.md

 How to use
 ----------

-This just initialize the parser and call parse on the data in question.
+This just initializes the parser and call parse on the data in question.

 var iniParser = new Midas.INIParser();
 iniParser.parse(data);